 The simplest solution is to simply export the tables from the old site and import them to the new site.
 However, exporting and importing the 2 tables (wp_posts and wp_postmeta) as SQL did not work.
 While experimenting, we have received an error ‘duplicate entry for key 7’…

-Exporting and importing these 2 tables as CSV did work, using “CSV using load data”.
+Exporting and importing these 2 tables as CSV did work, using the “CSV using load data” option.

-Before importing, I emptied the 2 tables in the database of the target website (that is, remove all records).
+Before importing, I truncated the 2 tables in the database of the target website (that is, remove all records).

-Will return all the entries off media library.
-After the execution, you can export the result table as SQL or CSV or any other portable data format you like.
-Remember if you not sure the entries exist in database, use Insert IGNORE statement instead of INSERT.
-(Possible through exporting pan in phpMyAdmin or other MySQL clients).
-Also there are entries refer to media library for each post, such as attachment images or thumbnail images, witch is store in
+After the execution, you can export the result table as SQL or CSV, or any other portable data format you like.
+Remember if you are not sure whether the entries exist in the database, use the Insert IGNORE statement instead of INSERT.
+(Possible through exporting tab in PhpMyAdmin or other MySQL clients).
+Also, there are entries that refer to the media library for each post, such as attachment images or thumbnail images, which are stored in the

 wp_postmeta table.
-WordPress store them so the media attaches to posts or pages.
-If you want them to be exported too, you will need to use something like this :
+WordPress store them so the media can get attached to the posts and pages.
+If you want them to be exported too, you will need to use the following SQL query: